volterraedge/terraform-provider-volterra/docs/resources/volterra_app_firewall.md

 ### Bot Protection Choice Default Bot Setting

-Malicious bots will be blocked, Suspicious and Good bots will be reported..
+Malicious bots will be blocked, Suspicious and Good bots will be ignored..

 ### Custom Anonymization Anonymization Config